Royal College of Emergency Medicine Menu Menu

 • have successfully completed RCEM ACP Supervisor Training (2022 curriculum).

-• be on the GMC specialist register in Emergency Medicine and employed as a substantive EM consultant, OR
+• be on the GMC specialist register in Emergency Medicine (with or without PEM) and be employed as a substantive EM consultant, OR

 • be an Associate Specialist or Senior Specialty Doctor and be employed in a substantive role in Emergency Medicine